shakfu/py-js/README.md

 ## Preface

-This project provides a number of implementations of python3 externals for use in a live Max environment.
+This project started out as an attempt (during a covid-19 lockdown) to develop a basic python3 external for maxmsp.
+It then evolved into an umbrella project for exploring a number of different ways of using python3 in max.

-Over the course of this project, a number of python3 externals have been developed:
+To this end, a number of python3 externals have been developed for use in a live Max environment:

 name     | sdk        | lang   | description
 :------- | :--------- | :----: | :---------------------------------------------------